tapageur/workspace-dayz-havoc/documentation/2024-07-28-barrington-mods-infos.md

 This mod adds the ability for zombies/infected to bash open doors.

-* Locked can't be knock down by zombies.
+* Locked doors can't be knock down by zombies.
 * Zombies can open unlocked door with 4 knocks, they pause for 3 seconds between each knock.
 * Military zombies required 3 knock to open unlocked door.